vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 else
 	right = mid - 1;
 ```
 5. And if target element didn't match with any of present in collection, return an error code, indicating that the search is unsuccessful.
 ```cpp
 return -1;
 ```

 # &#128202; Analysis
+Understanding the characteristics of an algorithm is essential for choosing the right solution to a problem, as it reveals their impact on resource utilization, potential limitations and capabilities.
+Comparing the algorithm with other approaches provides insights into its strengths and weaknesses, helping to make informed decisions in various scenarios.

+## Algorithm Characteristics
 - **Search Strategy:**
   - **Binary Approach** — operate on sorted datasets and repeatedly divide the search space in half until the target element is found.
 - **Time Complexity:**
-     - Worst Case: $O(logn)$ — occurs when target is either not present, therefore algorithm requires traverse through all elements.
+     - **Worst Case** $O(\log n)$ — occurs when target is either not present, therefore algorithm requires traverse through all elements.
-     - Average Case: $O(logn)$ — occurs when target is spread within uniform probability, therefore algorithm doesn't require to perform all the steps to the end.
+     - **Average Case** $O(\log n)$ — occurs when target is spread within uniform probability, therefore algorithm doesn't require to perform all the steps to the end.
-     - Best Case: $O(1)$ — occurs when target is found at the middle, therefore only one comparison.
+     - **Best Case** $O(1)$ — occurs when target is found at the middle, therefore only one comparison.
 - **Auxiliary Space Complexity:**
   - $O(1)$ — as no additional space is required beyond the input collection and a few variables.
 - **Element's Mutability:**
    - **Suitable for Static** — as algorithm operates on sorted collections, maintaining sorted order of frequent changes could become costly in terms of resources, especially if it involves reallocation of memory, thus making it not the best option for a dynamic collection.
 - **Key Representation:**
    - **Suitable for Actual Keys** — algorithm is primarily concerned with comparing keys directly in their original form, especially because of better alternatives out there.
 - **Adaptability:**
    - **Non-Adaptive** — data processed through the same path of steps, regardless of their values, however algorithm requires the collection to be in sorted order.
 - **Storage:**
    - **Suitable for Internal** — binary search is not suitable for external searching due to its reliance on random access patterns, which are inefficient for disk-based storage systems, thus for this type of searching there are more optimized alternatives.

+## Algorithm Comparison
+Will be Updated in the Future...

 # &#128221; Application
-**Some of the Most Well-Known Use Cases:**
+Understanding some of the most well-known use cases of an algorithm is crucial for grasping its practical relevance and potential impact in real-world scenarios.
+Additionally, familiarizing oneself with common practical problems and practicing their solutions ensures that you remember the essential details and develop a deep, intuitive understanding of the functionality and limitations.

+## Common Use Cases
 - **Sorted Collections** — most common application of algorithm due to its efficiency in logarithmic time complexity, which makes it a good choice for dictionaries or large datasets.
 - **Finding Upper/Lower Bound** — algorithm can be used when dealing with numerical datasets or when designing algorithms that require matching or approximation, because of how easy it is to find the target element, and calculate closest to it.
 - **Building Data Structures** — binary search principle is crucial for data structures, that rely on maintaining sorted order efficient searching capabilities such as BSTs and Heaps, due to its efficiency.

+## Some Practical Problems
+Currently in Progress...